zivoradmilekic/zm-restrict/README.md

 zm-restrict
 ===========

-AngularJS directive for restricted characters!
+AngularJS directive.
+This directive allows you to restrict characters users can enter in input fields!